gjrchen/UWasic-Training-pt2/docs/info.md

 - Ea controls whether the counter is being output to the bus.
 If this signal is low, our output is high impedance (Tri-State Buffers).
 - nLa indicates that we want to load the value on the bus into the A Register.
 When this is low, we will read from the bus and write to the register.
 - When CLR is low, the register is cleared back to 0.
-- (Register A) always outputs the current value of the register.
+- (Register A) always outputs the current value of the register to the ALU.

 ## IO Table: ALU (Adder/Subtractor)